Breaking Down the Real Meaning of an XDR Solution

 XDR is an all-in-one platform made to detect, investigate, and respond to threats across various vectors of security, not just endpoints but networks, servers, and cloud infrastructure as well.

 The relevance of XDR in modern cybersecurity cannot be overstated.
+Understanding Open XDR vs Native XDR is crucial for organizations looking to implement comprehensive security solutions.
 XDR platforms facilitate more comprehensive threat detection by linking evidence across a wide range of security sources like endpoint, network and email-derived data.
 This unified approach reduces complications in managing security and further lowers the time taken to identify/respond to a threat, minimizing the impact on an organization.

 In XDR there are two main categories: Open XDR and Native XDR.
 They both have the same objective, to add threat visibility and response capabilities but their mechanisms are different as well as architecture.